Event invites will be sent to alumni, friends and students via email. If you are not on our distribution list, please update your contact information.

 Charlotte Carey attended St. Lawrence University and joined the National Football League in 2014.
 Starting off in the Broadcasting department, Charlotte quickly looked up to North as a mentor and began looking for an opportunity to join schedule team.
 Carey was granted a spot in 2015 and works closely with Mike to produce and analyze schedules.

-This special event honors Dr. Mark Karwan’s significant contributions to the ISE profession and the students he has served throughout his illustrious career.
-Attendance is free.
+Registration is now closed.
+This special event honored Dr. Mark Karwan’s significant contributions to the ISE profession and the students he has served throughout his illustrious career.